Mscatipilr/FileManagerApp/README.md

 - **Directory Management**: Create and delete directories.
 - **File Search**: Search for files within a directory based on file names or extensions.
 - **User Interface**: Simple command-line interface to interact with the application.
-- **Exception Handling and Logging**: Proper exception handling with error messages.
-Logging can be added to track operations.
+- **Exception Handling**: Proper exception handling with error messages.

 ## Project Structure